yahiachaoui/Getting_and_cleaning_data_final_assignement/README.md

 This repository contains a script that reshapes the data available in the following link : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Results of the script are :
+- the "data.csv" file that contains the input data as a tidy set
+- the 'dataMean.csv" file that contains the same data averaged by subject and activity

 The script is named "run_analysis.R"